-Named after King Charles II, the Cavalier King Charles Spaniel is a top lap dog and companion with a bright personality that’s perfect for any owner.
-These spaniels love nothing more than to hang around and play, which may make you question their intelligence.
+Named after King Charles II, the Cavalier King Charles Spaniel is a popular lap dog and companion with a bright personality that’s ideal for any owner.
+But because all they want to do is play with their people, you may wonder if these spaniels are actually intelligent dogs.

-So, are Cavalier King Charles Spaniels smart?
-The Cavalier King Charles Spaniels are the 73rd smartest dog breed when it comes to obedience and working IQ.
-However, what makes them truly a smart dog is their ability to understand human emotions and owner needs.
-It’s why they’re great lap dogs – they’re smart enough to know what you need.
+The Cavalier King Charles Spaniel is the 73rd smartest dog breed when it comes to “obedience and working intelligence.”
+But what actually makes these spaniels extremely bright is their ability to read and understand human emotions.
+It’s why they’re excellent lap dogs.
+The Cavalier Spaniel is smart enough to know what you need in the moment.

-There’s a lot of things to consider when examining about the dog intelligence of the Cavalier King Charles Spaniel.
-It’s not as clear as day and night.
-That said, read on to learn how we measure the breed’s intelligence and what makes them smart.
+There’s a lot of things to consider when examining the intelligence of the Cavalier King Charles Spaniel.
+It isn’t as clear as day and night.
+That said, read on to learn how we measure this dog breed’s IQ and what really makes them smart.

-The ranking of the smartest dog breeds is based on obedience and working intelligence.
-That is, the measurement of the dog’s ability to learn and recall commands.
-Though flawed, it’s how we measure dog intelligence in Cavalier King Charles Spaniels.
+The ranking of the smartest dog breeds is based on a type of intelligence called “obedience and working intelligence” or O&W for short.
+It’s the measurement of a dog’s ability to learn and recall commands.
+It’s not the most ideal for measuring dog IQ, though it’s a good starting point.

-This type of dog intelligence can be credited to Stanley Coren, a pHD and canine psychologist from the University of British Columbia.
-With the help of 199 obedience trial judges, Coren created his criteria for measuring dog intelligence.
+This type of dog intelligence was coined by Stanley Coren, a renowned pHD and canine psychologist out of the University of British Columbia.
+With the help of 199 obedience trial judges, Coren developed his criteria for measuring dog intelligence.

 Coren’s Dog Intelligence Criteria